-A 28-year veteran of the coaching ranks, Jeff Dunlap moves into his third year as the Wolfpack's director of basketball operations.
+A 25-year veteran of the college basketball coaching ranks, Jeff Dunlap moves into his fourth year as the Wolfpack's director of basketball operations.
 Dunlap is no stranger to NC State head coach Mark Gottfried with the two having an association that spans more than 20 years, including a two-year stint in which Dunlap served on Gottfried's staff at Alabama.

 A proven and successful coach, administrator and recruiter, Dunlap has worked in the SEC, MAC, Horizon League and Big West Conference in his Division I tenure and also coached in the Division II and junior college ranks.

 While on Gottfried's staff at NC State, the Wolfpack has advanced to the NCAA Tournament in three consecutive seasons, including a Sweet 16 run in 2012.
 Prior to coming to NC State, Dunlap served as an assistant coach at Western Michigan during the 2010-11 campaign, helping lead the Broncos to a 21-13 record and a postseason berth.
 It was his second stint at WMU, as he also served as an assistant coach from 2004-07.

 Dunlap spent the 2010 season working for Big Shots, an organization that organizes exposure camps for high school basketball players across the country.
 He was the tournament director at camps held in Georgia and Alabama.

 Prior to his most recent stint at Western Michigan, Dunlap spent two seasons (2008-09) as an assistant coach and director of basketball operations at Alabama.
 In his first season with the Crimson Tide, he was promoted to assistant coach at midseason.